TimeMachine1994/081925-SvelteTweb/wiki/03-firestore-data-models.md

 ### `memorials`

-Primary collection for all memorial services.
+Primary collection for all event services.

 ```typescript
 {